puppetlabs/puppetdb/documentation/api/metrics/v1/mbeans.markdown

 ### Response format

-Responses return a JSON Object mapping strings to (strings/numbers/booleans).
+Responses return a JSON object mapping strings to (strings/numbers/Booleans).

 ## Useful metrics

 ### Population metrics

 * `puppetlabs.puppetdb.population:name=num-nodes`:
-  The number of nodes in your population.
+  the number of nodes in your population.
 * `puppetlabs.puppetdb.population:name=num-resources`:
-  The number of resources in your population.
+  the number of resources in your population.
 * `puppetlabs.puppetdb.population:name=avg-resources-per-node`:
-  The average number of resources per node in your population.
+  the average number of resources per node in your population.
 * `puppetlabs.puppetdb.population:name=pct-resource-dupes`:
-  The percentage of resources that exist on more than one node.
+  the percentage of resources that exist on more than one node.

 ### Database Metrics